Coconut oil is one of the few foods that can be classified as a “superfood.”

-In one 2006 study, consumption of medium chain triglycerides lead to an immediate improvement in brain function in patients with milder forms of Alzheimer’s (29).
+In one 2006 study, consumption of medium chain triglycerides led to immediate improvement in brain function in patients with milder forms of Alzheimer’s (29).

 Bottom Line: Studies show that the fatty acids in coconut oil can increase blood levels of ketone bodies, supplying energy for the brain cells of Alzheimer’s patients and relieving symptoms.

 10. Coconut Oil Can Help You Lose Fat, Especially The Dangerous Fat in Your Abdominal Cavity

 Given that coconut oil can reduce appetite and increase fat burning, it makes sense that it can also help you lose weight.

 Coconut oil appears to be especially effective in reducing abdominal fat, which lodges in the abdominal cavity and around organs.

 This is the most dangerous fat of all and is highly associated with many Western diseases.

 Waist circumference is easily measured and is a great marker for the amount of fat in the abdominal cavity.